-Visit LetsGoSafely.com to take the short survey, and to be entered in a raffle to win a \$100 VISA GIFT CARD.
-The survey also includes an interactive map where participants can drop markers to identify locations with safety issues, and add comments and photos directly on the map.
-The RTC will also conduct in-person survey events throughout Clark County.
+Visit LetsGoSafely.com to take the short survey and to be entered in a raffle to win a \$100 VISA GIFT CARD.
+The survey also includes an interactive map where participants can drop markers to identify locations with safety issues and add comments on the map.
+The RTC will also conduct in-person survey events throughout Southern Nevada.
 To find an event near you, visit LetsGoSafely.com.